calume/oats/docs/networkdata.rst

 		:align: center

 This is a two-area (Republic of Ireland and Northern Ireland) model assembled to solve a unit commitment problem in OATS.
 The main source of data is a report from Baringa Partners [3].
-The transmission capacitsies were obtained from [4].
+The transmission capacities were obtained from [4].

 [3] Baringa Partners LLP 2016, “SEM PLEXOS model validation,” May 2016.
 [Online].
 Available: https://www.semcommittee.com/news- centre/baringa-sem-plexos-forecast-model-2016-17